 - Entrance Fee Museo de Agua Medellin: 6,000 COP

 - Buy Tickets for Museo de Agua Medellin: At the door

-Documenting the story of her people and the cruelties they have inflicted on each other, this museum covers civil wars, gangs, drugs and rebirth.
+Documenting the story of her people and the cruelties they have inflicted on each other, this museum covers civil wars, gangs, drugs, and rebirth.
 Displays are interactive and emotive, and although you’ll get more out of this if you speak Spanish there is still plenty to involve everyone.
 While the entrance to House of Memories in Medellin is free, it’s well worth trying to get more of an understanding by going along with a local guide.
 This tour of both Comuna 13 and the Casa de Memoria is a fabulous visit and well-guided.

 - Entrance Fee: FREE